Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Introduction

-However, the automated evaluation of ATG models presents significant challenges that need to be addressed.
+However, the automated evaluation of ATG models presents significant challenges.
 Previous research has been constrained to conducting individual experiments using proprietary datasets that are not publicly available~\cite{murakami2023natural}.
 This limitation arises from the absence of a shared dataset (i.e., a benchmark) that can be universally applied across the field.
-Moreover, the absence of benchmarks has resulted in a lack of consensus regarding the models' input/output formats.
-While some studies use keywords as input~\cite{Bartz-et-al:08,Fukuda:19}, others employ existing advertisements~\cite{Mishra-et-al:20} or LPs that users click on after viewing an advertisement~\cite{Hughes-et-al:19,kanungo-etal:22,golobokov-etal-2022-deepgen}.
-This variation in input sources indicates that the field as a whole has yet to establish a standardized problem setting, which hinders the generalization and comparability of ATG techniques.
+Moreover, the absence of benchmarks has resulted in a lack of consensus regarding task settings such as the models' input/output formats.
+While some studies use keywords as input~\cite{Bartz-et-al:08,Fukuda:19}, others employ existing advertisements~\cite{Mishra-et-al:20} or LPs~\cite{Hughes-et-al:19,kanungo-etal:22,golobokov-etal-2022-deepgen}.
+This variation in the task setting indicates that the field as a whole has yet to establish a standardized problem setting, which hinders the generalization and comparability of ATG techniques.